pact-foundation/pact-mock-service-npm/README.md

 # Pact Mock Service for NPM

-This is a standalone executable packaged from the Ruby [pact-mock-service-gem] gem.
+Installation wrapper for standalone platform-specific executables packaged from the Ruby [pact-mock-service-gem] gem.

+On install, this package selects and installs the correct [pact-mock-service-gem] executable for your environment.

 ## Usage

-    $ npm install pact-mock-service-win
+    $ npm install pact-mock-service
-    $ node_modules/pact-mock-service-win/bin/pact-mock-service --port 1234
+    $ node_modules/pact-mock-service/bin/pact-mock-service --port 1234

 # Known issues